 Senate Minority Whip Jon Kyl, R-Ariz., said this week that to get through 2012, the debt ceiling would need to be raised by $2.4 trillion, which would require at least $2.5 trillion in cuts for the GOP to go along.

 MacGuineas said she worries that tough decisions on cutting entitlements or changing Medicare or Social Security will be deferred until after the election.

 “There will be such a strong temptation to push that after the election, if you don’t have a big vehicle like the gang that is really committed to a comprehensive package that looks at all parts of the budget and puts it on a reasonable time line to put it in place as quickly as possible,” she said.

-This article appears in the June 9, 2011, edition of National Journal Daily.
+This article appears in the June 9, 2011 edition of NJ Daily.